Welcome to baby sign language basics!

 You may be wondering, “what does signing with my baby have to do with language development and play?”

-It actually has quite a bit to do with language development and as your baby grows, play will lead to more growth in language, as well as many other valuable skills.
+You might be surprised to hear that it actually has a lot to do with language development and as your baby grows, play will lead to more growth in language, as well as many other valuable skills.

-First let’s debunk some common myths that get circulated about baby sign language.
+First let’s debunk some common myths that I often hear about baby sign language.

 Related Reading: 7 Steps To Baby Sign Language Success!